alexsaunderswps/User-Guides/finished/markdown_files/recommended_headset_settings.md

 **Developer section not visible under Advanced Settings:**
 - Review the Guide for enabling Developer Settings on your headset
 - Ensure your Meta account has developer privileges enabled by WPS
-- Verify that developer mode is enabled in both the Oculus phone app and headset settings
+- Verify that developer mode is enabled in both the Meta Horizon phone app and headset settings

 **Settings changes not persisting:**
 - Ensure you complete each section fully before moving to the next